-He is well deserving of his place as one of the top 10 medieval kings of the medieval period.
+He is well-deserving of his place as one of the top 10 medieval kings of the medieval period.

 Born in 849 at Wantage, Alfred was one of the outstanding Anglo-Saxon Kings in British history.
-He is the only English monarch labelled as “Great”.
+He is the only English monarch labeled as “Great”.
 Alfred was famous mainly for defending his kingdom successfully against the Viking invaders.

 Moreover, he defeated the Danes at the Battle of Ashdown in 871 AD.

-However, the battles with the Danes continued and finally in 886, Alfred negotiated a treaty with the Danes which was designed to divide England.
+However, the battles with the Danes continued, and finally, in 886, Alfred negotiated a treaty with the Danes which was designed to divide England.
 During his reign, a lot of building work took place in order to fortify southern England from future invasions.

-The king also established a navy, introduced a tax and conscription system, and unified the Kingdoms that previously operated separately.
+Alfred the Great also established a navy, introduced a tax and conscription system, and unified the Kingdoms that previously operated separately.

-Alfred the Great died in 899, leaving behind an extraordinary legacy and this makes him one of our top 10 medieval kings choices!
+Alfred the Great died in 899, leaving behind an extraordinary legacy and this makes him one of our top 10 medieval kings’ choices!